Job prospects - Urban ecological planning - masterprogramme (MSc) - 2 years - Trondheim

-After completing his Master’s degree, I worked at the Planning section at the Department of Urban Development and Building Construction in Kathmandu.
-Shortly after, I was transferred to the Division office in Dolakha, where he was involved in reconstruction works after the catastrophic earthquakes of 2015.
-After 8 months, I was promoted to the post of Senior Divisional Engineer through written and oral examination and then I worked at the Division office Kailali as division Chief where he was responsible for coordinating building construction and urban development works.
+After completing my Master’s degree, I worked at the Planning section at the Department of Urban Development and Building Construction in Kathmandu.
+Shortly after, I was transferred to the Division office in Dolakha, where I was involved in reconstruction works after the catastrophic earthquakes of 2015.
+After 8 months, I was promoted to the post of Senior Divisional Engineer through written and oral examination and then I worked at the Division office Kailali as division Chief where I was responsible for coordinating building construction and urban development works.
 I also worked as a Project Manager the Regional Urban Development Project (RUDP), funded by the Asian Development Bank.
 Recently, I returned to the Kathmandu office of the Department of Urban Development and Building Construction and currently work in the Housing Section, which plans to construct 20,000 houses for the poor section of Dalit – a marginalized and vulnerable community.

 Raju Neupane – Nepal